 Don’t be intimidated by its fancy look, as this charlotte is easy to put together and effortlessly becomes a big hit at your next party!

-Crispy lady fingers have quite a different duty in this dessert.
+Crispy lady fingers have quite a different duty in this decadent dessert full of fall flavors.
 No more sitting between the layers of Mascarpone cheese in tiramisu; they now form a sturdy towering to hold the savory pumpkin filling at heart.

 This recipe uses cream cheese as a base, but you can use ricotta cheese instead.
 You won’t get the firm layer at the bottom of the pie as with cream cheese, but you can cut down on the calorie intake!

 Total time: 20 minutes (plus 4 hours of chilling).

 You can find plenty of desirable qualities in this wonderful dessert with grapes and many other fruits: creamy texture, check; diverse and delicate flavors, check; a cooling sensation that sets you free from a sweltering summer day, check!

 The refreshing mixture of three types of berries balances out the richness of ladyfingers and fluffy, creamy mass.
 This way, you never feel it’s too rich or too indulging.
 Throw in some peppermint leaves on top so you will have a rightful dessert hailing the arrival of the summer.